 Where the problems are deeper, or on a cosmetically sensitive area, Mohs surgery is a fine solution.
 Not least regarding the most important consideration for consultants and patients, a permanent cure.

-Neither is this type of surgery so arduous, you may be at our London clinics for a few hours, even a day but able to read a book, or use a pad to pass the time.
+Neither is this type of surgery so arduous, you may be at our London clinic for a few hours, even a day but able to read a book, or use a pad to pass the time.

 The key to your decision is seeing a consultant dermatologist, who is skilled in Mohs and appreciates the treatment is yours, discussion matters.
 If we can help in any way, by all means get in touch.